-On 1 January 2018 IFRS 9 "Financial Instruments" replaced the 'incurred loss' impairment model in IAS 39 "Financial Instruments: Recognition and Measurement" with an 'expected credit loss' (ECL) impairment model.
-The new impairment model requires forward looking information, which is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.
+The impairment model under IFRS-9 requires forward looking information, which is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.
 It also requires management to assign probability of default to various categories of receivables.
 Probability of default constitutes a key input in measuring an ECL and entails considerable judgement; it is an estimate of the likelihood of default over a given time horizon, the calculation of which includes historical data, assumptions and expectations of future conditions.
 In the previous year, the impairment review on trade receivables was performed only for receivables for which management had an indication for impairment.
 That also entailed significant judgement.
 It was determined by reference to past default experience of a counterparty and an analysis of the counterparty's financial situation, but the "incurred loss" model disregarded entirely the current and expected future conditions.
 As a result, it is expected that under the new impairment model credit losses will be recognised earlier.